Kagamine Rin/Len

-Kagamine Rin & Len (鏡音リン・レン), officially code-named CV02, are a pair of Vocaloid software developed by Crypton Future Media, headquartered in Sapporo, Japan.
-Their official moe anthropomorphism consists of a pair of twin vocals, a boy and a girl, respectively named Len and Rin.
-They use Yamaha Corporation's Vocaloid 2 and Vocaloid 4 singing synthesizing technology.
-Their voices are samples of the voice actress Asami Shimoda.
-They have performed at live concerts together, as they are each other's mirror image.
+Kagamine Rin & Len (鏡音リン・レン), officially code-named CV02, are a pair of Vocaloid software voicebanks developed by Crypton Future Media, headquartered in Sapporo, Japan.
+Their official moe anthropomorphism consists of a pair of 14 year old singers, a boy and a girl, respectively named Len and Rin.
+They use Yamaha Corporation's Vocaloid 2 and Vocaloid 4 voice synthesizing technology.
+Their voices are samples of voice actress Asami Shimoda.
+They have performed at live concerts together, as they are each other's mirrors.

 Their official code name, CV02, refers to their position as the second Vocaloids made by Crypton Future Media for their "Character Vocal Series" (abbreviated "CV Series"), succeeding Hatsune Miku (code-named CV01) and preceding Megurine Luka (code-named CV03).
-Notice the number 02 on Rin's left shoulder in her official artwork.
+The number 02 can be seen on Rin's left shoulder in official artwork.

 Development

-Rin & Len were developed by Crypton Future Media using Yamaha's Vocaloid 2.
+Kagamine Rin & Kagamine Len were developed by Crypton Future Media using Yamaha Corporation's Vocaloid 2.
 Their voices were created by taking vocal samples from voice actress Asami Shimoda at a controlled pitch and tone.
-They were the second release within the "Character Vocal Series," (abbreviated "CV Series") which included Crypton Future Media's other vocaloids, Hatsune Miku and Megurine Luka.
-Rin was the first to be illustrated and Len was made to match her, following Crypton's concept.
+They were the second release within the "Character Vocal Series," (abbreviated "CV Series") which included Crypton Future Media's other Vocaloids, Hatsune Miku and Megurine Luka.
+Initially, only Rin’s concept art was made public, and Len was conceptualised subsequently.

 They received mixed results from producers because compared to Hatsune Miku, they were considered much harder vocals to use.
-Asami Shimoda noted that she often received comments from Vocaloid fans that Rin's voice echoes within their head and makes them feel dizzy, while Len's higher ranges were not favored by those not fond of the pair entirely.
+Asami Shimoda noted that she often received comments from Vocaloid fans that Rin's voice echoes within their heads and makes them feel dizzy, while Len's higher ranges were not favored by those not fond of the pair entirely.

-Despite being released as a masculine character, during the development of VY2, the vocals of Ryuto or Len were not classified as "masculine vocals" and were not considered capable of holding a low masculine tones because of it.
+Despite being released as masculine characters, during the development of VY2, the vocals of Ryuto or Kagamine Len were not classified as "masculine vocals" and were not considered capable of holding low masculine tones because of it.
 As a result, he and Ryuto were not referenced in the development of VY2.

 Additional software

-Due to a number of complaints and issues with the original vocal, it was replaced with the "ACT2" package.
+Due to a number of complaints and issues with the original vocal, the "ACT1" package was replaced with the "ACT2" package.
 This package acted independently from the original package.
 It addressed issues regarding their ability to vocalize clearly.
 People who purchased the old version were able to claim the updated disc until 20 September 2008.